 Pre-approval begins with you speaking to a lender.
 They will collect information about you, your current living situation (buying or renting), job history, your social security number, and run a credit check to get your FICO score (also known as your credit score).
 Lenders vary on how they go about the process, but the basics remain the same.
 Some lenders will do it over the phone while some want to sit down with you and require you to bring certain paperwork (pay stubs, W2s, bank statements, etc.) along with you.

 By checking the basics of your employment, financial statements, and credit score, the lender begins to get a picture of who you are as a credit holding member of society.
 Do you have constant late payments or are you always on time?
 Have you been employed steadily for a week or 10 years?
 Do you have any tax liens or judgements against you?
-Have you ever filed bankruptcy?
+Have you ever filed bankruptcy with the help of ch 7 bankruptcy lawyers?
 Do you have a large bank account showing a pattern of savings or is your account always teetering on being closed for insufficient funds.
 Is your outgoing debt higher than your income or are you debt free?
 These are just some of the things lenders are looking for when you seek pre-approval.

 Most lenders use various computer programs to get your pre-approval.
 They plug in the numbers and the software runs it through its algorithms to determine if you’re pre-approved.
 There are times when the software comes back on the edge of one decision or another and then the lender can step in and get the loan manually pre-approved.

 In the end, you’ll wind up with a thumbs up or thumbs down and a dollar amount of the loan the lender feels you’re qualified for.
 A good lender will also sit down with you at this point and discuss your goals and options in buying a home.
 You might be approved for a $200,000 loan, but because you’re trying to save some money for the future, they might recommend you only buy up to $150,000 to keep your payments at a level you can afford (and have money left over to put away).